-Greek Mythology Link - by Carlos Parada, author of Genealogical Guide to Greek Mythology
+Document belonging to the Greek Mythology Link, a web site created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Aeneas

 "Learn courage from me, and true toil; from others the meaning of fortune."
-[Aeneas to his son Ascanius 2.
-Virgil, Aeneid 12.435]
+(Aeneas to his son Ascanius 2.
+Virgil, Aeneid 12.435).

 Birth and Childhood

 Aeneas was born from the union of a mortal, Anchises 1, and a goddess, Aphrodite.
-Some say that it was Zeus himself who aroused in Aphrodite the desire to be joined with a mortal man, so to prevent her to say mockingly that she had joined all the gods with mortals.
-Aphrodite came to Anchises 1 in the form of a beautiful maiden, saying she was a mortal woman and the daughter of one Otreus.
-She explained to the incredulous Anchises 1 that she talked his language because she had been brought up by a Trojan nurse.
-Anchises 1 was taken by desire, but after they had made love, Aphrodite revealed her true identity and Anchises 1 feared the gods would destroy him for having slept with a goddess.
-But Aphrodite, who herself grieved for having laid in the bed of a mortal man, assured him that he was dear to the gods and nothing would happen to him, provided he would say their child was the offspring of a nymph, for Aphrodite disposed that the NYMPHS would rear Aeneas and that, as soon as he was a boy, he would be restored to his father.
+Some say that it was Zeus himself who aroused in Aphrodite the desire to be joined with a mortal man, so to prevent her from saying mockingly that she had succeeded in joining all the gods to mortals.
+Aphrodite came to Anchises 1 in the form of a beautiful maiden, asserting that she was a mortal woman—the daughter of one Otreus.
+She explained to the incredulous Anchises 1 that she spoke his language because she had been brought up by a Trojan nurse.
+Anchises 1 was taken by desire, but when they had made love, Aphrodite revealed her true identity, and then Anchises 1 feared that the gods would destroy him for having slept with a goddess.
+But Aphrodite, who herself grieved for having laid in the bed of a mortal man, assured him that he was dear to the gods and that nothing would happen to him, provided he would say their child was the offspring of a nymph, for Aphrodite disposed that the NYMPHS would rear Aeneas and that, as soon as he was a boy, he would be restored to his father.
+According to some, Anchises 1, having drunk much wine, told his friends that he was the lover of the goddess, and for this reason he was struck by Zeus' thunderbolt.
+Others say, however, that he killed himself, and till others assert that the thunderbolt just crippled him.

 Wounded in battle

 During the Trojan War, Aeneas, who some time before had been driven from Mount Ida by Achilles, was wounded by Diomedes 2 and, having fainted, would have died if his mother had not come to his rescue.
-Aphrodite herself was wounded by Diomedes 2 on this occasion, but Apollo took over the protection of the wounded Aeneas, removing him from the battle to the citadel, where his temple stood.
+Aphrodite herself was wounded by Diomedes 2 on this occasion, but then Apollo took over the protection of the Aeneas, removing him from the battle to the citadel, where his temple stood.
 In the sanctuary, Leto and Artemis healed Aeneas and made him even stronger.
 But for those fighting, Apollo fashioned a phantom of Aeneas, so that Achaeans and Trojans killed each other round it, until the real Aeneas, having recovered, returned to the field.

 Poseidon's Prophecy

-This way of speaking would have pleased Aeneas himself, as he had a grudge against King Priam 1 for not giving him his due.
+This way of speaking would have pleased Aeneas himself, since he had a grudge against King Priam 1 for not giving him his due.
 Aeneas and Priam 1 represent two royal lines with different interests, as Achilles reminded Aeneas when the latter was eager to fight against him:

 "Do you propose to fight me in the hope of stepping into Priam's shoes and becoming King of the Trojans?
 Your killing me will not make Priam abdicate for you.
 He has sons of his own ..."
-[Achilles to Aeneas.
-Homer, Iliad 20.180]
+(Achilles to Aeneas.
+Homer, Iliad 20.180).

 At the end of the war